Skip to Content

 COLUMBIA, Mo.
 (KMIZ)

-Centralia Mayor Chris Cox told ABC 17 News on Tuesday that the ordinance is meant to be proactive about data center development by establishing rules, though no one has come to the city to propose a project just yet.
+Centralia Mayor Chris Cox told ABC 17 News on Tuesday that the proposed ordinance is meant to be proactive about data center development by establishing rules, though no one has come to the city to propose a project just yet.

 Some of the rules around data centers includes them being subject to a conditional use permit and requiring them to be in permanent buildings.